WebAssembly/spec/document/text/values.rst

      n{:}\Thexnum~~h{:}\Thexdigit &\Rightarrow& 16\cdot n + h \\
    \end{array}

-Integer literals are distinguished by size and signedness.
+The allowed syntax for integer literals depends on size and signedness.
-Their value must lie within the range of the respective type.
+Moreover, their value must lie within the range of the respective type.

 .. math::
    \begin{array}{llclll@{\qquad}l}